 Use storytelling elements; characters, plots, settings, climaxes and conclusions.
 Whether they are real or fictional, they are much easier to follow and remember than statistics and facts, and can be used as bait to draw consumers in instead of forcing your product on to them.

 Paul Ekman states that there are 6 basic emotions; happiness, anger, fear, disgust, sadness, and surprise.
-In making your story; you could choose which of these elements to focus on.
-The underlying consumer response unveiled by each theme varies.
+In making your story; you could choose which of these elements to focus on- the underlying consumer response unveiled by each one varies.

-Brands like Nike use stories that inspire viewers to conquer all obstacles; giving them an adrenaline rush by using inspirational people like Michael Jordan, climactic music and slow motion edits in their videos; compelling people to buy a pair of shoes and be as free, and as great as the people who wear it in the story.
+Brands like Nike use stories that inspire viewers to conquer all obstacles; giving them an adrenaline rush by using inspirational people like Michael Jordan, partnered with climactic music and slow-motion edits; compelling people to buy a pair of shoes and be as free and great as the people who wear it in the story.

 As for the more negative emotions; companies tend to focus more on these when they want to press their audience to make a change.
 Although many companies don’t want to be associated with such feelings; the strength of these emotions are underestimated.